shikhu51197/Travelopia-assign/README.md

 # Armenia Tours Website

 💻 Welcome to the Armenia Tours website!
 This project showcases a responsive website for a travel company offering tours to Armenia.
 Explore the rich cultural and natural environment of this beautiful destination.
+It is a layout page built with HTML, CSS, and JavaScript.
+It includes a responsive design to provide a great user experience on all desktop, tablet and mobile devices.
+The website features a "Show More/Show Less" button to toggle the visibility of detailed descriptions.

 ## Features

 - Responsive design for various screen sizes (desktop, tablet, and mobile).
-- Informative navigation with destination categories, activities, and more.
+- Simple hamburger menu for mobile screens.
 - Image carousels highlighting trust factors and key offerings.
 - Interactive "Show More/Show Less" button for detailed tour descriptions.
-- Contact form for user inquiries.
+- Static Design webpage with one functionality.
 - Optimization for performance and Core Web Vitals.

 ## Getting Started